bloominstituteoftechnology/node-api4-guided/notes.md

 Environment: process.env === JS obj
 ## The API CAN READ that obj
 OS Admins can add properties to that JS object/environment

+.env: instead of hard coding, I will have it in a config area

+download npm i cors to connect with react app